SAD-Flower: Flow Matching for Safe, Admissible, and Dynamically Consistent Planning: Experiment

-\textbf{Sensitivity Analysis of Constraint-Enforcement Strength.} We conduct an ablation study on the LargeMaze task to assess the sensitivity of SAD-Flower to the hyperparameter $c$, which modulates the strength of constraint enforcement.
-While the main experiments use $c=0.5$, we vary it from $1.0$ to $0.2$.
-As shown in \cref{tab:maze2d_large_sensitivity}, SAD-Flower maintains perfect safety and admissibility across all tested values.
+\textbf{Sensitivity Analysis of Constraint-Enforcement Strength.\looseness=-1} We conduct an ablation study on constraint strength parameter $c$ to assess the sensitivity of SAD-Flower.
+While the main experiments use $c=0.5$, we vary it from $1.0$ to $0.4$.
+As shown in \cref{tab:maze2d_large_sensitivity}, SAD-Flower satisfies all constraints across all values.
 Violations of dynamic consistency remain negligible and stable, while task performance varies moderately.
 These results demonstrate that SAD-Flower achieves constraint satisfaction without requiring precise hyperparameter tuning, highlighting its practical reliability. \looseness=-1

-\textbf{Robustness under Imperfect Dynamics Models.} To evaluate the robustness of our method under model approximation errors, we simulate degraded dynamics by training the forward model on progressively smaller subsets of the Hopper-Medium dataset.
-As shown in \cref{tab:model_accuracy}, SAD-Flower maintains full constraint satisfaction even with only $10\%$ of the original data, and dynamic consistency remains stable across these settings.
-Degradation becomes apparent only when the dataset is reduced to $0.01\%$, at which point safety violations emerge.
-These results demonstrate that SAD-Flower is tolerant to moderately inaccurate dynamics models and that training a sufficiently accurate model is feasible in practice.
+\textbf{Robustness Under Imperfect Dynamics Models.} To evaluate robustness under model approximation error, we trained the forward model on progressively smaller subsets of the Hopper-Medium dataset.
+As shown in \cref{tab:model_accuracy}, SAD-Flower maintains full constraint satisfaction even with only $1\%$ of the original data, and dynamic consistency remains stable.
+Degradation becomes apparent only when the dataset is reduced to $0.1\%$, at which point safety violations emerge.
+These results show that SAD-Flower is tolerant to moderately inaccurate dynamics models, so training a sufficiently accurate model is practical, while constraint satisfaction can degrade when the learned dynamics model becomes highly inaccurate.
+We further confirm this trend through a Gaussian-noise ablation on Maze dynamics in Appendix \ref{append:additional_const}.
+These results characterize how model accuracy affects SAD-Flower: moderate errors can be tolerated, but severe model mismatch can degrade dynamic consistency and constraint satisfaction. \looseness=-1